I read a quote the other day that said, “Success doesn’t make you invincible. Success makes you lazy and complacent”.

 Let’s take sports for example.
 I was always an athlete growing up.
 I played many sports and tried everything.
 In high school, I played softball and figure skated.
 Before that, I tried diving, track, soccer, and basketball.
 I even tried rowing in college.
 I loved them all and they all taught me something different.
 I learned about confidence.
 Leadership.
 The importance of failing and getting back up.
 I learned about friendship and teamwork.
 The importance of working hard.

 You see for me, I was never the best at anything.
 Whether it was sports, my love of art, or school and academics, I was always right in the middle.
-I wasn’t the best, but I was solid because I worked hard (except for diving, I was horrible at diving).
+I wasn’t the best, but I did well because, well, I’m very Type A and failure wasn’t an option for me (I’m working on this one).

-And in our house growing up, being the best didn’t matter.
+In our house growing up, being the best didn’t matter.
 It was about working hard and giving it my best every time I stepped onto that softball field.
 Every test I took.
 Every project I owned.
-The results of that didn’t matter.
+The results almost never really mattered.

 And in our house today, this holds true for our family.
 Being the best is never the goal.
-But man, doesn’t it feel like that’s all that matters everywhere these days?
+But man, doesn’t it feel like that’s all that matters these days?
+It’s easy to get wrapped up in.

-Now, we may not be able to control our external factors, BUT we can make sure this doesn’t become the inner dialogue for our children.
-Or, let’s be real with ourselves – that this doesn’t become our inner dialogue.
+The way I look at it is that we may not be able to control our external factors, BUT we can make sure it doesn’t become the inner dialogue for our children.
+And to take it a step further…that this doesn’t become our inner dialogue as parents.

 When I look back at that the quote, “Success doesn’t make you invincible.
-Success makes you lazy and complacent”, I wouldn’t pass this on to my kids at face value, but it means something to me as an adult.
+Success makes you lazy and complacent”, I wouldn’t pass this little life lesson on to my kids at face value, but it means something to me as an adult.

-And its grounded me on a few things and the example we want to set for our kids:
+And its grounded me on a few things as I think about the example we want to set for our kids:

 - Always, always work hard.